wzjoriv/Lign/docs/CONTRIBUTING.md

 # Contributing

-Please follow the instructions below for for contributing to lign.
-Contributions that do not following the guidelines below may be removed or closed at the discretion of the reviewer.
+Please follow the instructions below for contributing to lign.
+Contributions that do not follow the guidelines below may be removed or closed at the discretion of the reviewer.

 ## Table of Contents